Skill Level: Intermediate

 Add -ObjC to the Other Linker Flags build options for the Notification Service

 To add media attachments to notifications, you must configure the mutable-content flag and media-attachment key in the iOS 10 payload.
-For more information, see Configuring advanced payload options for iOS 10 apps.
+For more information, refer to the following articles: